Ferryboat travel with kids in Greece

 - You should consider a cabin if your trip is a couple of hours or more.
 Your children will have a private space to sleep and use the toilet or showers.
 You will also have a place to leave your bags.
 If your trip is overnight, a cabin is a must.

 - You can always ask for help.
-It is my experience is that the ferry boat staff is very helpful and they will give a helping hand carry your bags/kids up the stairs/ out of the boat.
+It is my experience is that the ferry boat staff is very helpful, and they will give a helping hand carry your bags/kids up the stairs/ out of the boat.
 If you have booked a cabin, a porter will help you with your bags after you pick up your key.
-I often traveled alone with 2 kids and many bags.
+I often travelled alone with 2 kids and many bags.
 I have always found the staff and other passengers helpful.

 - Go early if you did not book designated seats.
 This way you will find a nice spot inside the boat.
 A quiet corner or sofa, away from the loud TV or bar is best.
 I always choose a sofa so my little one can sleep.
 Pick a spot inside, away from dangerous railings and sun/strong winds.
+For up to date Greece weather forecast in English, I use Meteo.gr.

 - Bring something warm to wear.
 The A/C in the Greek ferry boats keeps it very cool and I bring a vest or scarf to keep warm and to cover my kids for a nap.